mic-code/UnityBepuIPC/readme.md

 # Unity BepuPhysics InterProcessCommunication

-This is a proof of concept showing bepu physics running in a seaparted process, sending data to unity for render Using named pipe for rpc/synchonization and memory mapped file for transfering data
+This is a proof of concept showing bepu physics running in a separated process, sending data to unity for render Using named pipe for rpc/synchronization and memory mapped file for transferring data

 ## How to run